maciejpedzich/maciejpedzi.ch/src/content/blog/going-global-with-localhost.md

 And last but not least, perhaps you're just curious as to how to get a PaaS-like deployment setup to work on a spare computer and how to configure your local network to safely expose such computer to the outside world.
 After all - curiosity might have killed the cat, but as far as I'm aware, it hasn't killed a server (yet).

 By putting this setup together, you'll gain basic yet valuable skills in network engineering and DevOps, which may help your job-hunting prospects in the future.

+## Wrap-up and acknowledgements

+Thank you for reading this script all the way to the end!
+I highly recommend you check out the talk video I've linked to above, since it features more graphs, slides, my voice, my face, all that good stuff.

+I'd also like to give a massive shout-out to [Brian Morrison](https://brianmorrison.me) for inspiring me to set up a homelab in the first place, but also his [fullstack.chat](https://fullstack.chat) Discord community for  providing a space for me to document my setup shenanigans live, but more importantly, showing support and encouragement to keep pushing forward despite various setbacks I've had to face with what I consider probably my most important project to date.

+Take care!